 Ben Taub Hospital and

-Lyndon B. Johnson Hospital, HIV/AIDS patients receive the latest medications and treatments available because of the collaboration of top physicians and researchers from
+Lyndon B. Johnson Hospital, people with HIV receive the latest medications and treatments available because of the collaboration of top physicians and researchers from

 Baylor College of Medicine and

 The University of Texas Medical School at Houston (UTHealth).
-This collaboration has led to successful initiatives including the Women’s HIV Program, which has more than a 99 percent success rate in helping pregnant HIV-positive women deliver uninfected newborns.
+This collaboration has led to successful initiatives including the Women’s HIV Program, which has more than a 99 percent success rate in helping pregnant women with HIV deliver newborns who test negative for HIV.

 HIV Prevention ProgramThomas Street Health Center’s HIV Prevention Program provides outreach and medical care to individuals at risk of HIV, or who are in an intimate partnership with an individual living with HIV.
 The goal of prevention services is to reduce the transmission of HIV through our many prevention initiatives that include HIV counseling, Pre-Exposure Prophylaxis (PrEP), and Non-occupational Post-exposure Prophylaxis (nPEP).
 Screening and treatment of Sexually Transmitted Infections (STIs) are based on entry into the PrEP program; but referrals can always be made.
 In addition to Harris Health’s Financial Assistance Program, the HIV Prevention program accepts private insurance, Medicare and Medicaid for payment.
 The HIV Prevention Program sees patients Monday-Friday.